riboflavin/test-framer-sync/compare/otter-ai-vs-avoma.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Otter.ai and Avoma
 Otter.ai:
 - Pros: Easy to use interface, live editing of transcripts, strong free plan with generous limits, seamless integration with Zoom & calendar for auto-recording meetings.
 - Cons: Transcription errors with accents or fast speech, only supports English, hit-or-miss speaker ID requiring manual fixes in notes.

 Avoma:
 - Pros: Highly accurate transcriptions, excellent AI summaries and highlights, clear speaker separation and labeling in notes, workflow integrations for follow-ups.
 - Cons: No free tier, expensive for full features, complex for new users with a learning curve, meeting bot may join late or miss speaker names.
-In general, users say that Otter.ai: - Easy to use; intuitive interface and live editing of transcripts​pcmag.com .
-- Strong free plan with generous transcription limits​pcmag.com .
-- Seamless integration with Zoom & calendar for auto-recording meetings​pcmag.com
-..
-However, they also say: - Transcription errors with accents or fast speech (not as accurate as human)​pcmag.com .
-- Only supports English, which is limiting​pcmag.com
-.
-- Speaker ID can be hit-or-miss, requiring manual fixes in notes​g2.com ..
-In general, users say that Avoma: - Highly accurate transcriptions, ensures no detail is lost​g2.com .
-- Excellent AI summaries and highlights make review easy​g2.com .
-- Speaker separation and labeling is very clear in notes​g2.com .
-- Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups..
-However, they also say: - No free tier (only a trial); requires paid plan from the start.
-- Expensive for full features (advanced plans ~$59–79 user/mo)​avoma.com
-.
-- Complex for new users – many features mean a learning curve (setup & onboarding effort).
-- Meeting bot sometimes joins a bit late or misses a speaker name​g2.com ..
 | Feature                        | Otter.ai       | Avoma          |
 |-------------------------------|----------------|----------------|
 | Trial/Free Plan               | ✅ Free plan   | ❌ Trial only  |